kesiev/stampadia/README.md

     <p><img src="markdown/sheet.png"></p>
 </div>

-We managed to find a damaged copy in an abandoned basement and it looks like that the book is imbued with some kind of magic: the reader can live every page of its story with just two dices, an eraser, and a small token!
+We managed to find a damaged copy in an abandoned basement and it looks like that the book is imbued with some kind of magic: the reader can live every page of its story with just two dice, an eraser, and a small token!
 We’re trying to recover, translate and digitalize a new page of this book every day at [kesiev.com/stampadia](https://kesiev.com/stampadia).
 Go there, download the daily page, and bring back to life the story of a brave Stampadian!

 ### Play online